WIM to ZIP - Convert archive online

-1. Click "Choose File" button to select a file on your computer.
-You can also click the dropdown button to choose online file from URL, Google Drive or Dropbox.
+1. Click the "Choose Files" button to select multiple files on your computer or click the dropdown button to choose an online file from URL, Google Drive or Dropbox.
 The source archive format can be 7Z, XZ, BZIP2, GZIP, TAR, ZIP, AR, ARJ, CAB, DMG, ISO, LZH, RAR, RPM, VDI, VHD, WIM, XAR and Z.

 |Full name||Windows Imaging Format||ZIP Archive|

 |Introduction||The Windows Imaging Format (WIM) is a file-based disk image format.
 It was developed by Microsoft to help deploy Windows Vista and subsequent versions of Windows operating system family, as well as Windows Fundamentals for Legacy PCs.||ZIP is an archive file format that supports lossless data compression.
 A .ZIP file may contain one or more files or directories that may have been compressed.
 The .ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.|

 |Technical details||Like other disk image formats, a WIM file contains a set of files and associated filesystem metadata.
 However, unlike sector-based formats (such as ISO or VHD), WIM is file-based: The fundamental unit of information in a WIM is a file.||ZIP files are archives that store multiple files. .ZIP allows contained files to be compressed using many different methods, as well as simply storing a file without compressing it.
 Each file is stored separately, allowing different files in the same archive to be compressed using different methods.|